 Can I use AHAs and BHAs together?

-BHAs are typically formulated to be a pH of 3.5 and AHAs have to be formulated at a pH of under 4.
-You’ll want to use your BHA product first, not only because BHAs are lower in pH but also because they are oil soluble and AHAs are not.
 We like to think of layering acids like double cleansing.
-Just like you use a oil cleanser first because oil attracts oil, you’ll want to go in first with that oil-soluble BHA.
+Just like you use an oil cleanser first because oil attracts oil, you’ll want to go in first with that oil-soluble BHA and then follow with AHAs, which are water-soluable.
 In this regard, they can work in synergy to effectively deep clean your pores.

 If you do notice any redness, sensitivity, or excessive dryness, back off and try alternating use, i.e. using AHAs one day and BHAs the next.